grpc/grpc-java/COMPILING.md

 Building gRPC-Java
 ==================

-Building is only necessary if you are making changes to gRPC-Java.
+Building is only necessary if you are making changes to gRPC-Java or testing/using a non-released version (e.g. master HEAD) of gRPC-Java library.

 Building requires JDK 8, as our tests use TLS.